Skip to main navigation Skip to content

 “Also, I'm in the National Safety Committee.
 I’ve taken part in the NRG [National Reference Group] – things that create change and let us have a voice in bigger decisions.

 “Through the NRG, Goodstart might put something out there to the network to say, ‘Let's look at changing the brand of nappies we use’.
 They organised a trial that we chose to be a part of, where they sent us boxes of new nappies to see if they were yay or nay.
 In the end, they were nay.
 But it’s important that we get to trial these things rather than just being told, ‘everyone's going this way’.
-Taking part in little pilot programs like this is exciting for us because we're regional – not Brisbane.
+Taking part in little pilot programs like this is exciting for us because we're regional – not in Brisbane.
 And we get to have a say.

 “Goodstart is doing a lot more of that with policies, procedures, and system changes.
 They get a lot more staff involved, from centre directors to educators.
 All of us get to be part of these changes.
 People who don't usually have a voice can complete a survey and say, it’s not for us, or yeah, let's do it.”